art-from-the-machine/Mantella/README.md

 ### Mantella.exe closes after "VAD filter removed 00:00.000 of audio" statement
 This is an issue related to CUDA.
 Please try setting `process_device` to "cpu".

+### Mantella.exe opens, but does not display any text
+Ensure that you are not running Mantella.exe via a Vortex / Mod Organizer 2 shortcut, as this does not start the program properly.

 ## Attributions